pxchen95/artifact_removal/README.md

 * backtracking_linesearch_for_g.m: Computes the stepsize for Newton's descent (currently unused)

 ### Algorithm 2 (Initialization Algorithm for Algorithm 1)
 *Estimates the frequency and phase shifts by maximizing the energy using Newton's ascent.
-Corresponds to Algorithm 2 (initialization algorithm) in the paper INSERT PAPER NAME.*
+Corresponds to Algorithm 2 (initialization algorithm) in the paper INSERT PAPER NAME.* Also includes an option to use simple harmonic regression with the frequency and phase shift estimates from Algorithm 2 to reconstruct/remove the artifact.
 * newton_rand_init.m: Runs Newton's ascent using uniform random initialization
 * newton_ascent.m: Uses Newton's ascent to maximize the energy with respect to frequency and phase shifts
 * remove_artifact.m: Uses simple harmonic regression to reconstruct and remove the artifact (optional)